-Building on the wide range of professional short courses provided by institutions on behalf of the Archaeology Training Forum, CIfA are also happy to recommend courses which meet our CPD guidance.
-To find out more about how you can gain CIfA approval of CPD courses, please get in touch with Kate Geary (kate.geary [at] archaeologists.net).
+Building on the wide range of professional short courses provided by institutions on behalf of the Archaeology Training Forum, CIfA is also happy to recommend courses which meet our CPD guidance.
+To find out more about how you can gain CIfA endorsement of CPD courses, please see our criteria for endorsement.

 Some institutions also provide opportunities for those in work to access training and postgraduate courses in archaeology and heritage management via online or part time courses.

 The NPPF Decoded – A Practical Problem-Solving Workshop

 Wednesday, 15 March 2017 from 09:30 to 16:30, London

 Working with Soil is run by the British Society of Soil Science.
 It aims to set standards of practice in applied field soil science.
 There are a set of competency standards and, more importantly, a growing number of practical training courses aimed at all practitioners working in land-based sectors.
 Soil and the processes that operate within it influence a wide range of land-based activities.
 The profitability of agriculture, the effectiveness of environmental improvement and regulation, the richness of wildlife habitats and even the playability of sports turf are all dependent on soil management and therefore the application of soil science.
 A practical knowledge of how to investigate and characterise soil and an understanding of how to use and manage soil in a range of professional contexts are of value to all land-based practitioners.
 Our training courses are designed to help everyone involved with using and managing land, understand and manage soil more effectively.

 Course 1: Exposing and Describing a Soil Profile